-- On-Board Units several types of units are being procured from one or more vendors.
+On-Board Units - several types of units are being procured from one or more vendors.
 OBU procurement includes support costs and some installation costs; might also include costs for supporting equipment such as cabling, tablet interfaces, and antennas.
 OBU vendors are being requested to supply hardware and software with a three-year support contract.
 All custom software paid for by the pilot will be posted on the Open Source Application Development Portal (OSADP) using an Apache 2.0 license.
-Software included with the hardware will remain the intellectual property of the supplying vendor. - RSUs vendors are being requested to supply hardware and software with a three-year support contract.
-All custom software paid for by the pilot will be posted on the OSADP using an Apache 2.0 license.
 Software included with the hardware will remain the intellectual property of the supplying vendor.
+For Phase 4 WYDOT is purchasing OBUs from one C-V2X vendor.